khulnasoft-lab/design.khulnasoft.com/contents/components/form.md

   - Avoid repetitive or unnecessary text.
 For example, _This setting is..._ or _Use this setting to..._
   - Positioned directly below a label.
   - Don't use "allow" unless you're specifically talking about security.
 For example, _Allows users to fork the repo_ should be _Users can fork the repo_.
+- Input field
+  - **Placeholder** (optional): Only used for extra, non-essential information when the input purpose is still understood in its absence; it's not a replacement for a visible label.
+An exception is the [search](/components/search) component, which includes a [search](https://gitlab-org.gitlab.io/gitlab-svgs/?q=~search) icon to further clarify its purpose.
+For example, _Search or go to…_.
+  - **Prefix/suffix**: Only one should be present and provide a unit or specificity.
+  - **Addons** (optional): A count should only be used for characters, and a clear button may be used if necessary.
+- **Validation message** (optional): Message either confirming correct input, or inform the user of incorrect input.
+May be of type warning, error, or success.
-- **Help**: Provides contextual examples, formatting information, details about the input state, validation messages, or any combination of these options.
+- **Help** (optional): Provides contextual examples, formatting information, details about the input state, validation messages, or any combination of these options.
 Positioned directly below an input.
 May include a [help link](/usability/helping-users) when necessary.
 For example: _Must have 11 digits including the country code.
 For example, +1-234-567-8901.
 Learn more._
-- **Placeholder**: Only used for extra, non-essential information when the input purpose is still understood in its absence; it's not a replacement for a visible label.
-An exception is the [search](/components/search) component, which includes a [search](https://gitlab-org.gitlab.io/gitlab-svgs/?q=~search) icon to further clarify its purpose.
-For example, _Search or go to…_.

 #### Field